SmileiPIC/tutorials/advanced_radiation_reaction.rst

     python -i show_energy_balance.py

   You obtain a plot of the time evolution of the electron normalized energy and the radiated energy (purple).
-There is no positron or photons here.
+There are no positron or macro-photons here.

 * What do you observe?
 You can see that during the laser interaction (starting from :math:`t = 240 \omega_r^{-1}`), the electron kinetic energy